Dioxins and dioxin-like compounds: Sources of human exposure

-The most important source of human exposure is fatty food of animal origin (see Human intake, above), and breast milk.
+The most important source of human exposure is fatty food of animal origin (see §Human intake, above), and breast milk.
 There is much variation between different countries as to the most important items.
-In U.S. and Central Europe, milk, dairy products and meat have been by far the most important sources.
-In some countries, notably in Finland and to some extent in Sweden, fish is important due to contaminated Baltic fish and very low intake from any other sources.
+In the US and Central Europe, milk, dairy products, and meat have been by far the most important sources.
+In some countries, notably Finland and to some extent Sweden, fish is important due to contaminated Baltic fish and very low intake from any other sources.
 In most countries, a significant decrease of dioxin intake has occurred due to stricter controls during the last 20 years.

 Historically, occupational exposure to dioxins has been a major problem.
 Dioxins are formed as important toxic side products in the production of PCBs, chlorophenols, chlorophenoxy acid herbicides, and other chlorinated organic chemicals.
-This caused very high exposures to workers in poorly controlled hygienic conditions.
+This caused very high exposures to workers in poorly-controlled hygienic conditions.
 Many workers had chloracne.
-In a NIOSH study in the U.S., the average concentration of TCDD in exposed persons was 233 ng/kg (in serum lipid) while it was 7 ng/kg in unexposed workers, even though the exposure had been 15–37 years earlier.
+In a NIOSH study in the US, the average concentration of TCDD in exposed persons was 233 ng/kg (in serum lipid) while it was 7 ng/kg in unexposed workers, even though the exposure had been 15–37 years earlier.
 This indicates a huge previous exposure.
 In fact the exact back-calculation is debated, and the concentrations may have been even several times higher than originally estimated.

 Handling and spraying of chlorophenoxy acid herbicides may also cause quite high exposures, as clearly demonstrated by the users of Agent Orange in the Malayan Emergency and in the Vietnam War.
 The highest concentrations were detected in nonflying enlisted personnel (e.g. filling the tanks of planes), although the variation was huge, 0 to 618 ng/kg TCDD (mean 23.6 ng/kg).
-Other occupational exposures (working at paper and pulp mills, steel mills and incinerators) have been remarkably lower.
+Other occupational exposures (working at paper and pulp mills, steel mills, and incinerators) have been remarkably lower.

 Accidental exposures have been huge in some cases.
 The highest concentrations in people after the Seveso accident were 56,000 ng/kg, and the highest exposure ever recorded was found in Austria in 1998, 144,000 ng/kg (see TCDD).
-This is equivalent to a dose of 20 to 30 μg/kg TCDD, a dose that would be lethal to guinea pigs and some rat strains.
+This is equivalent to a dose of 20 to 30 ug/kg TCDD, a dose that would be lethal to guinea pigs and some rat strains.